Table of contents

 - Quantitative PCR (qPCR) includes a fluorescent quantification step after each amplification cycle.
 Once fluorescence intensity rises above background, the detectable level proportionally corresponds to the initial number of template DNA molecules in the sample.
 A standard curve allows the determination of the absolute quantity of target virus DNA or transcribed RNA10.

 - Loop-mediated Amplification (LAMP) assay is a thermostable amplification reaction at 65ºC.
 Unlike PCR, it does not rely on temperature cycling, and can be hence measured in real-time in a microplate reader with periodic shaking.
+This is demonstrated by the example of SARS-CoV-2 in the application note LAMP assay for detecting SARS-CoV-2 RNA using an absorbance-based colorimetric readout.
 The assay can be colorimetric or fluorescent.
 Compared to PCR, this approach has speed and cost advantages.
 In addition, it is highly automatable, making it one of the best virus assays for rapid diagnosis11.

 - Next Generation Sequencing (NGS) is a generic term to describe different modern DNA/RNA sequencing technologies that offer a much quicker and less expensive approach than first generation Sanger sequencing.
 These methods can provide important information on novel viruses to assist in the production of vaccines and treatments against them.
 The accurate quantification and purity check of DNA or RNA prior to running NGS is critical to the success of the procedure.
 This is further discussed in the brochure “Accelerating your nucleic acid quantification for NGS”.